jeremyzilar/mada/_sections/partners/our-partners.md

 {% include content/partners.html %}

-Each Alliance partner participates in Governance, Resourcing, and Communications Working groups.
-This is a growing group of Alliance partners, so please spread the word and contact us if you know an organization that might be interested in partnering in Midtown!

-We also have a stellar team helping to fundraise, design, estimate, finance, and provide development expertise!
+Please contact us if you know a creative organization, startup, or collective that might be interested in partnering in Midtown!
+75% of the MADA facilities will be dedicated to below-market rate rents for creative non-profits, as an investment in the critical infrastructure needed to maintain a healthy social sector and creative economy.

+{% include common/image.html
+  src="/assets/images/collated_culture.png"
+  alt="Little Globe film workshop at the Midtown Block Party, Santa Fe Indigenous Center’s Native Earth Day, MAKE Santa Fe, Round Dance at the June 2024 event, Presente by Little Globe" caption="Little Globe film workshop at the Midtown Block Party, Santa Fe Indigenous Center’s Native Earth Day, MAKE Santa Fe, Round Dance at the June 2024 event, Presente by Little Globe"
+%}